exponentcms/exponent-cms/OPTIONAL.md

 ## Alternate .less Compiler

+#### iLess

 Exponent CMS includes built-in .less stylesheet compiling support.
-We include the older lessphp compiler which works well for Bootstrap v2, but also added less.php for Bootstrap v3 support which still works well.
+We include the older lessphp compiler which worked well for Bootstrap v2, but also added less.php for Bootstrap v3 support which still works well.
 There is another PHP based .less compiler called iLess which can be used.
 This option can be extended by installing the [iLess](https://github.com/mishal/iless) PHP library.
 In most instances, this compiler is much slower than less.php, though it will compile Bootstrap v3.
 Simply extract a release into